FrancescoSaverioZuppichini/glasses-2.0/docs/tutorial/configurations.md

 config.build().load_state_dict("/somewhere/my_model_backbone_a_x.pth")
 ```

-If you have any issue, feel free to open one on GitHub
+If you have any issues, feel free to open one on GitHub